asmit27rai/kubestellar/test/performance/latency-controller/README.md

 1. **KubeStellar Environment**: You must have an environment with KubeStellar installed; see [KubeStellar getting started](https://docs.kubestellar.io/release-0.23.1/direct/get-started/).
 Alternatively, you can also use KubeStellar e2e script [run-test.sh](https://github.com/kubestellar/kubestellar/blob/main/test/e2e/run-test.sh) to setup an environment.

-2. **KubeStellar Monitoring Setup**: The base monitoring infrastructure must be installed first:
+2. **KubeStellar Monitoring Setup**: setup the KubeStellar monitoring stack using the instructions [Here](https://github.com/kubestellar/kubestellar/tree/main/monitoring#readme)
-   - Setup the KS monitoring tool [Here](https://github.com/kubestellar/kubestellar/tree/main/monitoring#readme)
-   - This installs Prometheus and Grafana components

 ## Overview